DIVER: Reinforced Diffusion Breaks Imitation Bottlenecks in End-to-End Autonomous Driving

 where $\alpha_t \in (0, 1)$ is the noise schedule at timestep $t$.
-This formulation ensures that the model can learn to recover high-quality trajectory samples from various noise levels during training, while preserving the structured correlations between predicted and anchor trajectories.
+This formulation ensures that the model can learn to recover high-quality trajectory samples from various noise levels during training, while preserving the structured correlations of the predicted trajectories.

-By jointly applying noise to both predicted and anchor trajectories, we encourage the model to explore the latent trajectory space more broadly, leading to greater trajectory diversity during generation.
+By jointly applying noise to predicted trajectories, we encourage the model to explore the latent trajectory space more broadly, leading to greater trajectory diversity during generation.
 Simultaneously, injecting noise into the GT trajectory supports supervised learning of the denoising objective, grounding the generative process in realistic motion patterns.